CLOSED CHURCHES WITHIN THE

 in the northeast section of Altoona.
 Hudson Avenue is three blocks east

-of Walton Avenue [PA 764], the main north-south street
+of Walton Avenue [PA 764], the main north-south street in northeast Altoona.

 Historic Conference: